 them as an array in Simulink®.

-Linear velocity, specified as a scalar in meters per second.
+Linear velocity, returned as a scalar in meters per second.

-Angular velocity, specified as a scalar in radians per second.
+Angular velocity, returned as a scalar in radians per second.

-Target direction for the robot, specified as a scalar in radians.
-The forward direction of the robot is considered zero radians, with positive angles measured counterclockwise.
-This output can be used as the input to the TargetDir port for the Vector Field Histogram block.
+Target direction for the vehicle, returned as a scalar in radians.
+The forward direction of the vehicle is considered zero radians, with positive angles measured counterclockwise.
+This output can be used as the input to the TargetDir port for the Vector Field Histogram (Navigation Toolbox) block.

 To enable this port, select the Show TargetDir output port parameter.